alessandro-arg/alessandro-arg/README.md

 - 💼 LinkedIn: [Alessandro Argenziano](https://www.linkedin.com/in/alessandro-argenziano/)
 - 📧 Email: contact@alessandro-argenziano.com

-## 🎮 Fun Facts
+## Fun Facts
 - A gamer at heart.
-Coding gives me the same adrenaline as boss fights, sometimes.
-- Coffee enthusiast ☕ + Night owl 🌙
+- I need a lot of coffe
-- Love experimenting with UI/UX just for fun, GSAP and Framer Motion are crazy animation libraries.
+- I love experimenting with UI/UX, my top libraries are Framer and Gsap.